This post was updated on November 6th, 2019

 To me it seems plausible that extended use of birth control may be part of the problem.
 When you consider that the estrogen used in these drugs messes with the balance of several thyroid hormones (Grüning et al. 20073; Westhoff et al. 20134) while also causing depletions of important nutrients like magnesium, selenium, and zinc (Palmery et al. 20135) you’ve gotta wonder don’t you?

-Metformin, another commonly prescribed polycystic ovarian syndrome treatment, also has some pretty major shortcomings with experts now discouraging its use for this disorder (Sam et al. 20176).
+Metformin, another commonly prescribed polycystic ovarian syndrome treatment, also has some pretty major shortcomings with “no clear evidence to support broad metformin use in PCOS” (Sam et al. 20176).
 The most up to date scientific reviews show that this drug is largely ineffective at controlling weight (Morley et al. 20177) and is less effective than diet and exercise for preventing type 2 diabetes (Knowler et al. 20028).

-It’s been well known for a long time now that metformin doesn’t improve live birth rates for women with PCOS related infertility (Tang et al. 20099).
-Yet despite physicians being given information that explains these facts (Legro et al. 201310), women are still being incorrectly prescribed this drug while trying to conceive.
-Since metformin is known to deplete vitamin B12 (Aroda et al. 201611), not only is it’s use unnecessarily increasing pregnancy risks (Rogne et al. 201712; O’Leary et al. 201013) but it also shows the lack of awareness that supplementing with myo-inositol produces better pregnancy results and is much safer (Regidor et al. 201814; Raffone et al. 201015).
+It’s been well known for a long time now that metformin does not greatly improve live birth rates for women with PCOS related infertility (Tang et al. 20099).
+Yet, despite the available research explaining these facts, physicians are still prescribing metformin to women who are trying to conceive (Legro et al. 201310).
+Since metformin is known to deplete vitamin B12 (Aroda et al. 201611), its use during pregnancy leads to increased pregnancy risks (Rogne et al. 201712; O’Leary et al. 201013).
+The widespread prescription of this drug also highlights the general lack of awareness that supplementing with myo-inositol produces better pregnancy results without affecting B12 levels (Regidor et al. 201814; Raffone et al. 201015).

 This is all to say nothing of the side effects.
 In a survey of 1300 women within my PCOS Support Facebook Group, 78% reported an adverse reaction to this drug.
 They basically just started paying for a medication that made them feel worse and delivered little meaningful long-term gain – not really the answer you’re hoping for when seeking a treatment for PCOS.